AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 * **What is the estimated downtime for migrating an instance?**

-    Downtime is entirely dependent on the size of the customer’s database and SFTP file storage sizes.
+    Downtime is entirely dependent on the size of the customer's database and SFTP file storage sizes.
 Please reach out to your Customer Care contact to get provided with an estimated duration.

 * **What about messages sent from the legacy server.
 Will links always be accessible?**